-Jim is the oldest of the family and his real name is Ronald but everybody calls him 'Jim'.
+Jim was the oldest of the family and his real name was Ronald but everybody called him 'Jim'.

-Jim learnt his farming as a youngster in Bedfordshire working on a local farm.
+Jim learnt his farming as a youngster in Belford working on a local farm.
 He did not stay in farming but became a teacher specialising in Biology.

 After a period of time running Trinity FE Centre in Carlisle, Jim finally retired from teaching, came to Cornwall and bought Pengoon Farm.